-As part of our series How to Fully Fund Your Master’s Degree, here is a list of universities that fully fund the studies of all or most of their Master’s Programs in Communications and Journalism students.
-A Master’s degree in Communications and Journalism can lead to careers in corporate communication, journalism, media, academia, and a wide range of other fields.
+As part of our series How to Fully Fund Your Master’s Degree, here is a list of universities that fully fund the studies of all or most students in their Master’s Programs in Communication and Journalism.
+A Master’s degree in Communication and Journalism can lead to careers in corporate communication, journalism, media, academia, and a wide range of other fields.

 “Full funding” is a financial aid package for full-time students that includes full tuition remission as well as an annual stipend or salary during the entire program, which for Master’s degrees is usually 1-2 years.
 Funding usually comes with the expectation that students will teach or complete research in their field of study.
 Not all universities fully fund their master’s students, which is why researching the financial aid offerings of many different programs, including small and lesser-known schools both in the U.S. and abroad, is essential.

 The ProFellow Database for graduate and doctoral study also spotlights external funding opportunities for graduate school, including dissertation research, fieldwork, language study, and summer work experiences.